advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

     (σ_x, σ_p) : (>= ħ / 2)

-However, my point is that *anything* that might be perfectly predicted, can be expressed as a normal path.
+However, my point is that *anything* that can be perfectly predicted, can be expressed as a normal path.

 It doesn't matter that quantum mechanics has uncertainty built into it, because you can still make the *perfect prediction* about it that you can't predict some things perfectly.